 My family trip to Italy begins how it always begins, with a trip down South to a small town near Brindisi.
-I have so many uncles, aunts, and cousins down South that a week doesn’t quite cut it.
-You see, you cannot simply visit a few people, or even just half, you have to see everyone even if it’s just for a short while.
-Family was always stressed as coming first for me when growing up and my relatives back in Italy share that sentiment.
+I have so many uncles, aunts, and cousins down South that a week doesn't quite cut it.
+You see, you cannot simply visit a few people or even just half, you have to see everyone even if it's just for a short while.
+The family was always stressed as coming first for me when growing up and my relatives back in Italy share that sentiment.
 Saying they “go out of their way” for us while we are out there is a severe understatement.
 The custom is for us to spend a single meal (lunch or dinner) with each of the families.
-After a week of this you have eaten so much food you are ready to swear off eating for the next month.
+After a week of this, you have eaten so much food you are ready to swear off eating for the next month.

 Southern Italian cooking is some of the best Italy has to offer: orecchiette, bresaola, arucola, involtini, and fresh tomatoes so ripe they look like the red noses of the clowns we all knew growing up.
 My family really takes pride in preparing these meals for others and it shows in their ear-to-ear grin when they ask you how the food is and you respond with an honest “buonissimo”.
 As I mentioned in my first post in this journal, part of my mission here is to hone my cooking and baking skills.
 Well, if I can even get somewhat closer to the dishes my family makes out in Italy I’ll be content.
 I know most of them have been cooking for a lot longer than I have, and cooking well is based on experience, but I think it also comes down to how much effort they put in.
 People who say that Italy has been slipping when it comes to home cooked meals and cuisine have not had the pleasure of eating with my family.